Since 2002, Texas residential and business customers are able to shop Retail Electric Providers (REPs) to find the cheapest electric rate.

-In 2002, Texas deregulated the state’s electricity market making the retail energy companies compete for Texas residential and business customers.
-The result is a more competitive energy market forcing Texas electricity providers to be more efficient and lower costs.
+The result is a more competitive energy market forcing Texas electricity providers to be more efficient and keep pricing low.
 It also gave residential electricity customers and commercial electricity customers the power to choose their electricity plan from the long list of retail energy suppliers serving Texas.

 For businesses of all sizes – from small businesses to enterprise-level, the Texas deregulated market has enabled competition.
 Today, every business has the ability to compare energy plans from top energy suppliers and shop for the best rate available.

 In most cases, businesses will be able to effectively manage and/or reduce their monthly electricity costs by switching energy plans and providers every year.

 Power to Choose is the official electric choice website sponsored and managed by the Public Utility Commission of Texas (PUC), Power To Choose is a consumer website that enables retail electric providers to list energy plans and rates – for free – thus enabling consumers to compare and then choose an electric plan for their home, but not their business.

 The Power To Choose website does not show rates for Texas businesses.
 Instead, it gives a static list of current suppliers with their generic contact information.

 EnergyBot allows business users to browse commercial electricity rates and plans from various suppliers.
 Our rates are updated in realtime daily.

 In a competitive electricity market like Texas, both commercial and residential customers have the power to choose their specific energy supplier, plan and rate, and then switch – based on any existing contract terms, renewal dates and fees.
 As a Texas electricity customer, it’s important to track your contract renewal date.
 When your energy plan is due to renew, it’s time to compare electricity rates and switch to the best rate for your home or business.
 When switching energy plans, keep these 5 easy steps in mind: